NeuroBio/DiscordBot/README.md

 Beyond that, I think the discord.js interface is fairly self-explanatory.
 Their tutorials and documentation is here: https://discord.js.org/.

 Note: If you start working through the discord.js guide from the beginning, the go through steps already done in the repo... though and massively refactored.
 For comparison, most of the contents of their `index.js` file is my `DiscordBot` class.
 Most of the contents of their `deploy-commands.js` file is my `DiscordGateway` class.
 My classes are instantiated do work in the tiny script files including `deploy.js`, `start.js`, ect.
 As for the "most of" part, I moved the command loading code for `inex.js` and `deploy-commands.js` into the `CommandLibrary` class, since you need it for starting the bot and deploying the commands.

+#### Getting Your Code into the Repo
+If the words "branch", "pull request", or "unit test" mean nothing to you, ping me and I'll walk you through the processes bit-by-bit as needed.
+Just start with this nugget: if you try to push code directly to the main repo, you will be denied.
+It's *supposed* to be that way.
+I'm going to review and approve code going into teh main repo.

 ---